slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-human-body.md

 5. you hand never left my back.
 6. nothing, extra air in my mouth.
 7. my legs expanded from the heat.
+8. I take his hands in my hand
+9. I take my arm around her neck
+1. site by the side of the king
+2. sneak into the garden
+3. you hold a knife to his throat
+4. as quiet as a shadow
+5. broke two toes, after kicking two many solid metal

 #### Appearance
 1. He is not a typical Russia